lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 **Answer:** C
 Rationale: Batch size refers to the number of training samples processed together before performing one gradient update.
 It affects training stability, convergence speed, and memory requirements.

 ---

+**Q: Which hyperparameter directly affects training time by controlling passes through the dataset?**
+- A) Learning rate
+- B) Batch size
+- C) Number of epochs
+- D) Filter dimensions

+**Answer:** C
+Rationale: An epoch is one complete pass through the training dataset.
+The number of epochs directly determines how many times the model sees the entire dataset during training.

+---

+**Q: For average pooling with a 3×3 window, what operation is performed?**
+- A) Take the maximum value in the window
+- B) Take the minimum value in the window
+- C) Take the sum of all values in the window
+- D) Take the mean of all values in the window

+**Answer:** D
+Rationale: Average pooling computes the arithmetic mean of all values within the pooling window.

+---